tchajed/personal-website-demo/README.md

 https://tig.csail.mit.edu/data-storage/afs/afs-basic-use/.
 (Note: AFS is terrible.)

-You'll want to use something to copy files to the server, like `rsync` or an SCP client.
-Run `npm run build` to compile the website to the `_site` directory, then copy over this site, for example with `rsync -az _site/ login.csail.mit.edu:./public_html/`.
+Once you have permissions set up, you need to copy over your website to the CSAIL servers.
+Run `npm run build` to compile the website to the `_site` directory, then copy over this site, for example with `rsync -avz _site/ login.csail.mit.edu:./public_html/`.
 Note that you will need to compile locally and copy over the result because unfortunately the CSAIL login server doesn't have Node/npm installed.
+Instead of `rsync` you should also be able to use an SCP client.

 ### MIT